 Moon jellyfish (Aurelia aurita)

-Up to 40cm in diameter.
-Transparent, umbrella-shaped bell edged with short hairlike tentacles.
-Recognised by the four distinct pale purple gonad rings in the bell.
-Manubrium (mouth and arms, underside and centre of bell) bears four short, frilled arms.
-Mild sting.
+Moon jellyfish grow up to 40cm in diameter.
+They have a transparent, umbrella-shaped bell edged with short hair-like tentacles.
+They're often recognised by the four distinct pale purple gonad rings in the bell.
+The manubrium (mouth and arms, underside and centre of bell) bears four short, frilled arms.
+Careful!
+It has a mild sting.

 Portuguese man-of-war (Physalia physalis)

 This animal stings.
-Not a jellyfish, but a floating colony of hydrozoans.
-The oval-shaped, transparent float with crest is characteristic.
-Blue-purple in colour, with many hanging ‘fishing polyps’ below that may be tens of metres long.
-Extremely dangerous to humans due to their powerful sting.
-Rare in the UK but if found in numbers should be reported to the local authorities.
+It isn't a jellyfish, but a floating colony of hydrozoans.
+The Portuguese-man-of-war has a distinctive oval-shaped, transparent float with a crest.
+They're blue-purple in colour, with many hanging ‘fishing polyps’ below that may be tens of metres long.
+Be very careful!
+They're extremely dangerous to humans due to their powerful sting.

 Staying safe and respecting our wildlife